Sackville Lane-Fox

 Sackville Walter Lane-Fox (24 March 1797 – 18 August 1874), was a British Conservative Party politician.

 Background

-Lane-Fox was the son of James Fox-Lane, of Bramham Park, West Yorkshire, by the Honourable Mary Lucy, daughter of George Pitt, 1st Baron Rivers.
+Lane-Fox was the son of James Fox-Lane, of Bramham Park, West Yorkshire, by the Honourable Marcia Lucy, daughter of George Pitt, 1st Baron Rivers.
 He was the brother of George Lane-Fox and the uncle of Augustus Pitt Rivers.

 Political career

 Lane-Fox was returned to parliament as one of two representatives for Helston in 1831.
 He became the sole representative after the 'Great' or 'First' Reform Act of that year reduced the low-electorate constituency to one seat.
 He lost the seat in 1835, and remained out of the House of Commons until 1840, when he was returned for Beverley in East Yorkshire.

 He lost the seat the following year and was re-elected to the Commons the year after as one of two MPs for Ipswich, Suffolk.
 In 1847 he was once again elected for Beverley, a seat he held until 1852.